mrjbq7/re-factor/README.md

 * accessors.maybe: the "set if unset then get" accessor

+* anybar: support for AnyBar.app

+* beer-advocate: support the BeerAdvocate API

 * birthday: sing birthday wishes from the command line

+* bitcoin-watcher: watch some Bitcoins

 * bowling: bowling score calculator